 Your neighbors can make or break your living situation.
 When shopping for a new home, you’ll want to consider who is living around you.
-In this post, we’ll help you find the neighborhood in Orlando that’s right for you, as well as offer some tips on handling neighbors that aren’t so favorable!
+In this post, we’ll help you find the neighborhood in Bradenton that’s right for you, as well as offer some tips on handling neighbors that aren’t so favorable!

 Before you buy… what are YOU looking for in a neighborhood?

 Do want a friendly, open door vibe, where everyone knows everyone?
 Or would you prefer a quiet community where people keep more to themselves?
 There is no wrong answer!

 Are you looking for block parties?
 Neighborhoods where everyone decorates for Halloween and Christmas?
 Do you want to live around other homeowners with firmly planted roots?
 Or in a neighborhood with more renters, with new people in the neighborhood all the time?
 Spend some time thinking about the kind of neighborhood you want to live in before you begin house hunting.